whaleen/ingas-books/ingagelford.md

 Inga's concept for this book began to unfold 8 years ago.
 She felt moved to write a visual and verbal story, raising awareness by embracing the fun in life as told in simple, enjoyable terms.

-> "I wanted to teach some of life's better discoveries through a the medium of a children's story" This book is written for the parents as well as the children.
-"Adults are leading our children into the future, so I wanted to write just as much for the adults as for the children, and to express values that uplift us all"
+> "I wanted to teach some of life's better discoveries through the medium of a children's story.
+Adults are leading our children into the future, so I wanted to write just as much for the adults as for the children, and to express values that uplift us all"

-This book is part of a trilogy so everyone can look forward to further adventures with Lydia and Grandmother Sophie Ma.
+This book is part one in a trilogy so everyone can look forward to further adventures with Lydia and Grandmother Sophie Ma.